-• For natural history studies and patient registries: strategies and timelines for patient recruitment, retention, assessment, and analysis must be included.
+• Strategies and timelines for patient recruitment, retention, assessment, and analysis must be included.
 Data supporting the proposed recruitment numbers is mandatory.
-The study design and objectives should take into consideration what information regarding the rare disease population would be needed in order to pursue clinical trials or other health care related studies in that rare disease.
+The study design and objectives should take into consideration what information regarding the rare disease population would be needed in order to pursue clinical trials or other health care related studies in the specific rare disease/group of rare diseases studied.
 There always need to be clear research questions that are addressed in the study/registry.
 Clear plans for sustainability of the resources must be described.
 Consideration of common data elements as outlined in the recent publication "Set of Common Data Elements for RD Registration";